Robotic Sorting Systems: Robot Management and Layout Design Optimization: Management of High-density Robot Traffic in RSS

 \subsection{Virtual platoon and cycle}

-If we use robots to replace the functionality of conveyors in the motivation example, then the problem becomes a MAPF issue. \cite{RCII} investigated a method of incorporating rhythm into traffic management at the macro-traffic level and introduced the concept of \textit{virtual platoon} (VP).
-VPs represent the spatiotemporal slot that is generated in a rhythmic manner and is available for being occupied by vehicles.
-As shown in Figure~\ref{fig:RC}(a), VPs move along a designated spatiotemporal trajectory and maintain a constant distance between each other, resembling an endless series of train carriages connected by invisible ropes of equal length in each road.
-We discretize time based on the generation time of VPs at the entrance, and we refer to each segment as a \textit{cycle}.
-Each entrance generates VPs at a predetermined pace, noted as the \textit{cycle length}, which is equal to the time gap between the arrival time of two consecutive VPs at each node in the network.
-By staggering the entry times of VPs at different entrances within the same cycle, VPs pass one intersection alternately with relatively short headway and the intersection capacity could be maximized.
-Figure~\ref{fig:RC}(b) shows the spatiotemporal trajectory of VPs in a four-lane network, without any collision or deceleration.
+\cite{RCII} investigated a method of incorporating rhythm into traffic management at the macro-traffic level and introduced the concept of \textit{virtual platoon} (VP).
+A VP is a reserved spatio-temporal slot along a lane, characterized by a uniform linear trajectory and generated at fixed intervals.
+Each VP could be identified by its corresponding lane and the interval in which it is released.
+As shown in Figure~\ref{fig:RC}(a), VPs move along a designated spatio-temporal trajectory and maintain a constant safe distance between each other.
+Figure~\ref{fig:RC}(b) shows the spatio-temporal trajectory of VPs in a four-lane network, without any collision or deceleration.
+We discretize time based on the generation time of VPs at the entrance, and each time interval is referred to as a \textit{cycle}.
+The duration of each time interval is the cycle length.
+By staggering the entry times of VPs at different entrances within the same cycle, VPs pass a intersection alternately with relatively short headway and the intersection capacity could be maximized.

-Whenever a vehicle needs to pass through the network, the system reserves one unit of capacity from the corresponding VPs, and then releases it with an appropriate start cycle.
-Then that vehicle enters the network, following the movement of certain VPs within each route segments to reach its destination, and exits the network.
+Whenever a vehicle needs to pass through a lane, it is required to follow the movement of a VP in that lane until it reaches its destination and exits the lane.
+Before entering the network, the vehicle must wait for an unoccupied VP at the entrance.
+It first sends its destination to the control system, which then plans a conflict-free route and reserves one unit of capacity in the corresponding VPs in different segments of the route.
+The capacity is released when the vehicle leaves each VP.
 Through the reservation mechanism, RC ensures that the number of vehicles within each VP does not exceed its predetermined capacity.
-Therefore, the trajectories are conflict-free without any blockage.
+Consequently, the trajectories of vehicles are conflict-free.